-Welcome to the Office of the Attorney General of Switzerland (OAG)
+Welcome to the Office of the Attorney General of the Swiss Confederation (OAG)

-Since 1 January 2022, Attorney General of Switzerland Stefan Blättler heads the Office of the Attorney General of Switzerland.
+Since 1 January 2022, Attorney General of the Swiss Confederation Stefan Blättler heads the Office of the Attorney General of the Swiss Confederation.
 On 14 June 2023, Parliament again expressed its confidence in him by re-electing him with 209 out of 210 valid votes for the term of office from 2024 to 2027.

 Meeting with high-ranking representatives of the French judicial and prosecution authorities